kaz-utashiro/sdif/docs/index.md

 - **--digit**=_n_

-    Line number is diplayed in 4 digits by dafult.
+    Line number is displayed in 4 digits by default.
 Use this option to change it.

 - **-c**, **-C**_n_, **-u**, **-U**_n_